MMBDerksen/PeterConnects-Demo-Widgets/List parameters widget/README.md

 # PeterConnects-List-Parameters-Widget

-Simple widget that lists the input parameters passed to the widget.\
+Simple widget that lists the input parameters passed to the Web Page Widget.\
 Useful for testing and also to get started with PeterConnects widgets.

 For a live example, use this URL:\